Are You Eating Enough Fibre?

 Updated: Nov 14, 2022

 Healthy eating doesn’t always mean eating less of everything.

 Here’s something you can actually eat more of - FIBRE.

 Fibre is the name for a special group of carbohydrates.
 You get lots of fibre from meals that include beans, brown rice, wholemeal pasta, vegetables and wholemeal bread.

 Sometimes people think of starchy foods like bread, pasta and rice as being fattening.
-These foods especially wholemeal varieties, are rich in fibre and provide half as many calories as fat.
+However, these foods especially wholemeal varieties, are rich in fibre and provide half as many calories as fat.

 Fibre rich foods are very important for good health.
 They help prevent constipation and fill you up without giving too many calories - useful if you are watching your weight.
 They may protect against bowel problems, including cancer of the bowel, which is one of the most common cancers in Britain.
 If you already suffer from bowel disorders like diverticulitis, eating more fibre will probably help.